moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 * The new system needs to be documented in tutorials
 * It would be nice if, as a proof of concept, some additional basic planning algorithms could be implemented as a plugin.
 Ideally, this would include at least one algorithm that is not sampling-based, just to demonstrate that this can be done

 ## MoveIt!
-Continous Collision Checking
+Continuous Collision Checking

 * List of prerequisites: ROS, experience with MoveIt!
 * Description of programming skills: C++